South Devon Railway Company: The atmospheric system adopted

 Although the route was to follow the coast from Exeter to Newton (later called Newton Abbot), from there to Plymouth it would need to run over difficult hilly terrain, and gradients and curvature were challenging.
 Brunel had planned the route as a double-track locomotive railway, and as late as May 1844 he stated, in reference to the atmospheric system, "I have not been called upon to recommend it or not".

 However, Brunel was concerned about the efficiency of available steam locomotives, and he had been interested in the 1840 demonstration of the atmospheric system at Wormwood Scrubs.
-The system atmospheric railway briefly involves a pipe laid between the running rails, and stationary steam engines located at intervals of a few miles along the line; they exhaust air from the pipe, forming a partial vacuum.
+The system atmospheric railway briefly involves a pipe laid between the running rails, and stationary steam engines located at engine houses at intervals of a few miles along the line; they exhaust air from the pipe, forming a partial vacuum.
 A piston carriage is placed at the head of each train, and it carries a piston which travels in the tube.
 The tube is slotted at the top to enable the piston bracket to pass, and a continuous leather seal prevents unwanted admission of air.
 With a partial vacuum in the pipe ahead of the piston, the pressure of the atmosphere behind it drives it forward, drawing the train.
 The leather seal is opened by rollers immediately ahead of the bracket carrying the piston, and closed immediately behind it.

 Jacob and Joseph Samuda had taken out a patent for the use of the atmospheric system on railways and operated the Wormwood Scrubbs demonstration; and from August 1843 trial runs had operated on the Dalkey Atmospheric Railway.
 The system appeared to be a solution to the difficulties: greater traction was possible, not relying on steel wheel adhesion, and avoiding the necessity to carry the weight of a locomotive and its fuel over the steep gradients.
 It was asserted that only a single line (instead of double track) would be needed to work the traffic by the atmospheric system, and that steeper gradients and sharper curves were feasible compared with locomotive operation, saving construction costs.
 In fact the capital outlay would be reduced by £67,000, allowing for the cost of construction of the pumping stations, and annual operating costs would be £8,000 cheaper.